 From early days in the Corporate world to computer work that involved shift work, I sifted through the world of logic and conformity until my body was screaming for change.
 It was the screw that turned my focus onto real, flesh and blood, people.

-I have a life-long fascination with the mechanics of the human body, so I was compelled to work holistically, as all parts are inter-connected.
+I have a life-long fascination with the mechanics of the human body, so chose to work holistically as all parts are inter-connected.
 I began with old school Remedial Massage followed by Deep Lymphatic Therapy, studying with the late Grace Halliday, discovering bodily things that are not in text books.
-Following my senses, I refined what I had learned into Somatic Release (releasing trapped energy from soft tissue) as I observed how blocked energy prevents problems being resolved.
+Heeding my senses, I refined what I had learned into Somatic Release (releasing trapped energy from soft tissue) as I observed how blocked energy prevents problems being resolved.
 And to better understand how we affect our bodies from the inside, I studied an aspect of nutrition, qualifying as a Metabolic Typing Advisor.

 My journey taught me the combinations of stressors, emotions and perception all affect our biochemistry and thus the physical form, disrupting energy flow and undermining health and resilience.
-My own cause and effect journey was laid out in my first book 'A Novel Approach to Healing', along with various self help strategies.
+My own cause and effect journey was laid out in my first book 'A Novel Approach to Healing', along with self help strategies I'd devised.

 Everything we do is a response to how we perceive the world.
 What we believe, experience, the way we interpret what we feel, all arise in our perception.
 Being aligned, physically and energetically so that energy can flow, is not just beneficial to our inner life but also affects our outer world.

 It's important to remember that our outer life is much like the inner vessel of our being, in that it requires the nourishment of key ingredients - purpose, activity, human interaction, community, introspection - to create a cocktail of joy and contentment that brings balance on the inside.
-Do what makes you feel good wherever you can, and if you can make others feel good too, all the better.
+Doing what makes you feel really good whenever you can really does improve your wellbeing.